uq-eresearch/lorestore/README.md

 We build the war file via an eclipse Maven run configuration equivalent to the following command: mvn clean package

-To configure the eclipse run configuration, set basedir to ${workspace_loc:/lorestore} and goals to 'clean package'.
+To configure the eclipse run configuration, set basedir to `${workspace_loc:/lorestore}` and goals to `clean package`.

-The resulting war file will be lorestore/target/lorestore.war
+The resulting war file will be `lorestore/target/lorestore.war`

 Deployment